Montpellier Snake: Habitat and Characteristics

 Montpellier snake characteristics

 The Montpellier snake is the largest in the Iberian peninsula and in Europe, as it reaches sizes of 2 meters in length (6.6 feet), although specimens of 2.5 meters (8.3 feet) have been found on occasions.
-The females are smaller and do not usually exceed 1.5 meters (5 feet).
+The females are smaller and don’t usually exceed 1.5 meters (5 feet).

 One of the most representative characteristics of the Montpellier snake is found on its head.
 Above its eyes, it has prominent preocular scales that look like eyebrows, which gives this snake a unique appearance.

 Its tail is long, thin and the color of adult males is uniform and varies between light gray, olive green, and brown.
 The ventral area is yellowish.
-In juveniles and females, the design is more varied in its coloring, and they can be black, white, gray, and brown.
-This coloration allows them a greater camouflage.
+In juveniles and females, the design is more varied in its coloring, and they can be black, white, gray, or brown.
+This coloration permts them a greater camouflage.

 Character and behavior